birder-project/birder/docs/training_scripts.md

 ## General Usage

-Training scripts can be used either directly or through the Birder package:
+Training scripts can be used either directly or through the Birder package.
+Direct execution assumes you're running from the repo root.

 ```sh
 # Direct execution